rdouglascox/phil1012/19_the_semantics_of_GPL_and_trees_for_GPL.md

 * domain: \{1, 2\}
 * referents: $a$: 1, $b$:2
 * extensions: $H$: \{2\}, $T$: \{ $\langle$ 1, 2 $\rangle$ \}, $A$: \{\}

-* note: this handout contains a correction from the lecture regarding the extension of $A$

 # wrapping up